nf-core/taxprofiler/docs/usage/tutorials.md

 Melon provides a pre-built database for long-read metagenomic data.
 A NCBI or a GTDB database can be used to build the database.

-To use the melon database, you need to download the pre-built database from the [melon GitHub repository](https://github.com/xinehc/melon#database-setup).
+To use the Melon database, you need to download the pre-built database from the [Melon GitHub repository](https://github.com/xinehc/melon#database-setup).

 After downloading the marker gene set provided in the github repository, you will need to have `DIAMOND` and `minimap2` installed to build the database.